 investigate the effects of fluoride and low iodine on biochemical indexes in the brain and learning/memory in offspring rats.

-fluoride, low iodine, or the combination of high fluoride and low iodine.
+depressed by high fluoride, low iodine, or the combination of high fluoride and low iodine.
 Brain protein was decreased by low iodine and even more by the combined interaction of high fluoride and low iodine.
-The activity of

 - Bouaziz et al. investigate the effects of fluoride on thyroid hormones and bone in suckling mice and find a reduction of plasma free T4 and T3 levels in the offspring, as well as accelerated bone resorption activity.
 (Bone